-Compulsory Attendance: The state of Iowa's compulsory attendance last states that students who are under 16 years of age are required to attend school on a regular basis until the end of the school year in which they turn 16.
-Students who drop out of school before the age of 18 will lose their driver's license until they turn 18.
+The state of Iowa's compulsory attendance law states that students who are under 16 years or age are required to attend school on a regular basis until the end of the school year in which they turn 16.
+Students who step out of school before the age of 18 may their driver's license until they turn 18.